Upcoming Rides, Attractions, Refurbishments, and More!

 Can you use Lightning Lane for all new attractions?

-When is the best time to visit Disney World in 2024 and 2025?
+When is the best time to visit Disney World in 2025?

 Conclusion on What’s New at Disney World